 No, we ask those experiencing cold or flu-like symptoms (vomiting, nausea, fever, chills, lethargy, sore throat, runny nose, etc.) not to receive massage until they have been symptom free for at least 24-48 hours.
 Clients arriving with flu-like symptoms will be asked to reschedule their appointment.

 Amara requires 24 hours notice when cancelling an appointment, and requires a credit card to hold appointments.
 Our therapists work very hard, and your appointment represents a significant portion of your therapist’s day and income.
 If you are feeling unwell, or may have any symptoms of being sick the day of the appointment, you can cancel without charge.
 For other non-emergent cancellations, we charge a $40 fee for all late cancellations (within 24 hours of session), and will charge 100% of the session cost for all no call/no show appointments or sessions cancelled within 3 hours of the start time.
-We do understand that emergencies arise, and allow each person a one time “pass” for late cancellations due to illness or emergency.
 Thank you in advance for respecting our time and schedule.

 We require 24 hours notice when cancelling an appointment.
 We charge a $40 fee for all late cancellations, and will charge 100% of the session cost for all no call/no show appointments; because of our cancellation policy we require a credit card to put on file in case of late cancellation or no-shows.
 Our booking system is encrypted and secure, but we do understand that some are not comfortable giving their card number over the phone.
 Alternatively, those wishing not to give CC info over the phone can pre-pay for potential late cancellation fees by purchasing a gift certificate online or in store, and we can use your gift certificate number to hold your appointment.
 Please note that the certificate must have a remaining balance going forward if you wish to keep it on your account for potential late cancellations.
 Our therapists work very hard, and your appointment represents a significant portion of your therapist’s day and income.
 We do understand that emergencies arise, and allow each person a one time “pass” for late cancellations due to illness or emergency.
 Thank you in advance for respecting our time and schedule.